OfficeForProductSafetyAndStandards/cosmetic-product-notifications/cosmetics-web/README.md

     cf marketplace -s redis
     cf create-service redis tiny-3.2 cosmetics-queue

+The current worker (sidekiq), which uses `cosmetics-queue` only works with an unclustered instance of redis.

 #### S3

 When setting up a new environment, you'll also need to create an AWS user called `cosmetics-SPACE-NAME` and keep a note of the Access key ID and secret access key.